Chriscbr/thinset/README.md

 ####### Benchmarks

-The following benchmarks were run on a 2020 MacBook Pro with a 2 GHz Quad-Core Intel Core i5 processor.
+The following benchmarks were run on a 2020 MacBook Pro with a 2 GHz Intel Core i5 processor.

 The benchmark compares `SparseSet` to the standard library's `HashSet` and the `bit-set` crate's `BitSet`.